Accounting & FinanceInvestment Management

 3. Equity analysis

--Stata of ESG integration from financial and non-financial perspectives
+-ESG integration from financial and non-financial perspectives

 -ESG integrated analysis: company analysis, value drivers and investment case